Archive for Race Reflections

 2000 Rolex 24

-A routine pit stop for the leader, EFR out, Rob Dyson in.
+A routine stop for the leader, EFR out, Rob Dyson in.
 Behind the Dyson car and the factory Vipers and Vettes the privateer Chamberlain Vipers ran strongly, moving into the top ten overall as the Porsches failed.

 2000 Rolex 24